Residential Foundation Course

-- A £50 deposit/bond is required upon enrolment for accommodation.
+- A £50 first instalment is required upon enrolment, for accommodation.

 - There is currently a bursary available to cover a percentage of this cost if the person comes from a household with an income less than £26,000.
 Please call Aimee Collins on 01302 861000 to seek advice or support regarding bursary eligibility.